MRazaKazmi/MRazaKazmi/README.md

 - 👋 Hi there, I’m Raza Kazmi and am a Software Engineer.

--  I'm passionate about building software products which delight their users and improve their lives.
+-  I'm passionate about building software products which delight their users.

 - I've significant experience contributing to all phases in the software development lifecycle as well as strong knowledge of Big Data and Cloud Computing technologies.